tarini3301/AimlDemoTasks/README.md

-# AI & ML Internship Tasks (Tasks 1 to 6)
+# AI & ML Internship Tasks (Tasks 1 to 7)

 Welcome to my AI & ML Internship repository!
-This repo contains implementations and analysis of six fundamental machine learning tasks.
+This repo contains implementations and analysis of seven fundamental machine learning tasks.
 Each task is accompanied by code, explanations, and relevant visualizations to demonstrate understanding and application of core ML concepts using Python and popular libraries like Pandas, Scikit-learn, Matplotlib, and Seaborn.

 ---